 In the years before baseball became our national pastime, Americans young and old played a variety of other bat and ball games.
 The state of Connecticut held a preference for wicket, a primitive form of English cricket that developed into a distinctively American game.
-Alex Dubois will examine surviving evidence of wicket play in eighteenth-century America before tracing the game’s history in Connecticut and New York, including an analysis of wicket rules and equipment.
+In this virtual lecture, Alex Dubois will examine surviving evidence of wicket play in eighteenth-century America before tracing the game’s history in Connecticut and New York, including an analysis of wicket rules and equipment.

 Featured image: Photograph of Poquonock Drum Corps Members After a Wicket Match, July 4, 1890.
 Courtesy of the Windsor Historical Society